 The chief events of the year were the putting into force the great insurance scheme of Llovd George and the revolt of the doctor against the payments proffered them under the Act, and the introduction of the third Home Rule Bill, under the favourable auspices of the curbed power of the House of Lords, which will ensure, should the Government last another two years, the granting of Home Rule to Ireland after more than a century's effort.
 The alliance of the Liberals, the Irish Nationalists and the Labour members to keep in power the Liberal Government shows little sign of weakening, though there has been some restlessness in the Labour Party.
-The Unionists, however, seem to be splitting on the Tariff question, which has proved a stone of stumbling with the electorate for the past six years.

-OUR ISLAND HOME.

-mination to look after their own interest, nothing like it has ever been seen in the outports of Newfoundland.
+The Unionists, however, seem to be splitting on the Tariff question, which has proved a stone of stumbling with the electorate for the past six years. readers OUR ISLAND HOME.
+The year has proved a stirring one.
+There Supreme Council Convention at the former place during the early part of this month.
+As a display of sympathy, as a gathering of men interested in promoting the interests of the toilers of the sea, for enthusiasm and determination to look after their own interest, nothing like it has ever been seen in the outports of Newfoundland.
 Belittle it as they did, the disparagement of the Chronicle and Herald but served as a foil to bring out the magnificent enthusiasm of the gatherings.
-The resolutions passed by the Convention against the Government show the trend of public feeling and make clear what is going to happen at the next General Elections.
-A HAPPY NEW YEAR.
+The resolutions passed by the Convention against the Government show the trend of public feeling and make clear what is going A HAPPY NEW YEAR.

-We set out to set forth some of the bigger events of the year both at home and abroad, and we have touched on a number of them.
+to happen at the next General Elections.
+We set out to set forth some of the bigger events of the year both at home and abroad, immediately. and we have touched on a number of them.
 Though the year has been a strenuous one, and has been marked by big disasters, the outlook is cheering for the uplift of humanity.
 The trend of events is in the right direction.
 The outlook for the toilers of Newfoundland is good, now that they are taking such a large part in working out their own salvation.
 They are decidedly in favour of a good and economic Government.
 They are opposed to grabbing from the Government chest and domain, and the people can look forward to a better Government and a higher grade of political morality.
-Influenced by these high hopes, we wish one and all of our folding from St. Patrick's Church and it will be all down in a few days.
-The tower and here weighing 250, leave our shore "walkspire will greatly enhance the fine appear- ing shadows."

-A HAPPY NEW YEAR.
+Influenced by these high hopes, we wish one and all of our A HAPPY NEW YEAR.